How Access Lists work on Cisco Routers

 The following image shows how this ACL is applied.

-Since all packets generated from the Students segment have source addresses from the 10.0.0.0/8 network, they will be blocked as soon as they enter the F0/0 interface.
-After this ACL, users from the Students segment will not be able to access outside resources.
+Since all packets generated from the Students segment have source addresses from the 10.0.0.0/8 network, the router will block them as soon as they enter the F0/0 interface.
+After this ACL, users from the Students segment will no longer be able to access outside resources.

 Now, this ACL is useless.
-This ACL instructs the router to block a packet if it arrives from the 10.0.0.0/8 network.
+This ACL instructs the router to block packets arriving from the 10.0.0.0/8 network.
 A packet from the 10.0.0.0/8 will never enter from the F0/1 interface.
-The F0/1 interface is the default gateway of the Teachers segment.
+The F0/1 interface serves as the default gateway for the Teachers segment.
 Since the network address of the Teachers segment is 20.0.0.0/8, all packets entering F0/1 will have a source address from the network 20.0.0.0/8.

-This example shows how the correct location of the ACL is important.
-An ACL must be implemented on the interface that interacts with targeted traffic.
+This example shows how the correct location of the ACL is essential.
+An ACL must be implemented on the interface that interacts with the targeted traffic.

 Direction

-Now suppose, instead of using the source address in the ACL entry, the administrator mistakenly used the destination address.
-The modified ACL is given below.
+Now, suppose you mistakenly use the destination address instead of the source address in the ACL entry.
+The modified ACL entry is given below.

 If the destination address of a packet is from the network 10.0.0.0/8, discard the packet.

-The administrator applied this ACL to the F0/0 interface of the router.
+You applied this ACL to the F0/0 interface of the router.
+The following image shows the new ACL.

 Will this ACL work?

 This ACL will not work.
-This ACL instructs the router to block the packets that are going to the network 10.0.0.0/8, not to the packets that are coming from the network 10.0.0.0/8.
-If you apply this ACL to the F0/0 interface, the Students segment will be able to access all three segments but they will not be able to access the Students segment.
+This ACL instructs the router to block packets destined for the network 10.0.0.0/8, not packets originating from the network 10.0.0.0/8.
+If you apply this ACL to the F0/0 interface, the Students segment will be able to access all three segments, but they will not be able to access the Students segment.

 Order

-As mentioned earlier, for each packet, the router checks ACL entries from top to bottom until a match is found.
+For each packet, the router checks ACL entries from top to bottom until a match is found.
 Once a match is found, it does not check the remaining entries for that packet.
-Let's understand this factor through the example.
+Let's understand this factor.

-The administrator wants to allow a user from the Teachers segment to access the server available in the Administrators segment.
-The IP address of the allowed user is 20.0.0.3/8.
+Suppose you want to allow a user from the Teachers segment to access the server available in the Administrators segment.
+The IP address of the permitted user is 20.0.0.3/8.
 Apart from the allowed user, all remaining users must not be able to access the Administrators segment.
-For this, the administrator created the following ACL and applied it to the F0/1 interface of the router.
+For this, you created the following ACL and applied it to the F0/1 interface of the router.

 Drop the packet if its source address belongs to the network 20.0.0.0/8 Allow the packet if its source address is 20.0.0.3/8